Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

 \section{Introduction}

-Let $F_n$ denote free group on $n\ge 1$ generators and let $\Aut(F_n)$ denote its automorphism group.
-There is a group homomorphism $\Aut(F_n)\to\Aut(F_{n+1})$ given by extending an automorphism of $F_n$ to $F_{n+1}$ by letting it act trivially on the new generator.
-Several authors have considered homological stability for this sequence with various coefficients.
-Homological stability with trivial coefficients was proven by Hatcher \cite{HatcherStability} and the stable rational cohomology was later computed and proven to be trivial by Galatius \cite{Galatius11}, confirming a conjecture by Hatcher and Vogtmann \cite{HatcherVogtmannConjecture}.
+Let $F_n$ denote the free group on $n\ge 1$ generators and let $\Aut(F_n)$ denote its automorphism group.
+There is a group homomorphism $\Aut(F_n)\to\Aut(F_{n+1})$ given by extending an automorphism of $F_n$ to $F_{n+1}$ so that it acts trivially on the new generator.
+Several authors have considered homological stability for this sequence, with various coefficients.
+Homological stability with $\bQ$-coefficients was proven by Hatcher and Vogtmann \cite{HatcherVogtmannCerfTheory} and later with $\bZ$-coefficients by the same authors \cite{HatcherVogtmannOut}.
+The stable rational cohomology was computed and proven to be trivial by Galatius \cite{Galatius11}, confirming a conjecture by Hatcher and Vogtmann \cite{HatcherVogtmannConjecture}.
 In this paper we compute the stable cohomology with rational \textit{bivariant twisted coefficients}.
-Specifically, we let $H(n):=H_1(F_n,\Q)$ be the standard representation of $\Aut(F_n)$ and consider coefficients of the form
+To define these, we start by letting $H_\bZ(n):=H_1(F_n;\bZ)$.
+For $p,q\ge 0$, we define